 - Be at least 18 years of age at the time of application.

 - Be free of felony record.
 A felony record shall mean having entered a plea of guilty, or otherwise having been convicted of an offense, the punishment for which could have been imprisonment in a federal or state penitentiary.
 The fact that an individual has received a pardon, or their record has been expunged shall not release the individual from having a felony record for the purpose of this regulation.

-- Be free from conviction of a misdemeanor crime of domestic violence.
+- Be free from conviction of a misdemeanor crime of domestic violence or sexual activity.

 - Be of good character as determined by a thorough background investigation.